dwaynejamaal/core-portfolio/README.md

-# core-portfolio
+# Core Portfolio
-Responsive portfolio website built with React
+A responsive portfolio website built with React.